puppetlabs/puppet-docs/source/pe/2.5/install_upgrading.markdown

 {% capture slowbigdatabase %}**Note that if your console database is very large, the upgrader may take a long time on the console node, possibly thirty minutes or more.** This is due to a resource-intensive database migration that must be run.
 Make sure that you schedule your upgrade appropriately, and avoid interrupting the upgrade process.{% endcapture %}{{ slowbigdatabase }}

+**Warning:** If you have created custom modules and stored them in  `/opt/puppet/share/puppet/modules`, the upgrader will fail.
+Before upgrading, you should move your custom modules to `/etc/puppetlabs/puppet/modules`.
+Alternatively, you can update your modules manually to have the correct metadata.

 Checking For Updates
 -----